 Sometimes we need to troubleshoot or create a new specific account, being able to verify all account information related to a user or a file is a bonus.

-How to check the user and group id?
+How to check the user and group ID?

 Print logged user and user group IDs